 If you have some saved waypoints using Archaegeo's script, connect the databank to it, and it should load his script's waypoints as well.

-Disclaimer: I coded this, however, Archaegeo provided the idea, hence when starting the script he is credited and hosts the script.
+Disclaimer: I coded this, however, Archaegeo provided the idea, hence when starting the script he is credited and used to host the script.

 Looks really great!
 Would be nice if waypoint culling was added to group a lot of waypoints together and expand into a list when looked at, if they would otherwise display ontop of eachother.